brianmario/mysql2/README.md

   secure_auth: false
 ```

+In this example, the compression flag is negated with `-COMPRESS`.

 ### Using Active Record's DATABASE_URL

 Active Record typically reads its configuration from a file named `database.yml` or an environment variable `DATABASE_URL`.